2011-12 State Service Project

 For many years the IAJHSC has supported the Ronald McDonald Houses in Illinois by asking each school attending convention to bring one gallon of pap tabs per delegate so that the tabs can be recycled.
 The tabs are collected at convention, weighted, and taken to a recycling center to be exchanged for money.
 The money is then donated to the Ronald McDonald Houses.

-In the earlier years of the project, we unfortunately did not keep any records of our donations.
+Unfortunately, in the earlier years of the project, we did not keep any records of our donations.
 However, in more recent years, we have begun to keep those records.
 The list of our support for the Ronald McDonald Houses through the recycling of the pop tabs follows.
 The money donated always depends on the going rate for recycled aluminum at the time of the donation.
 The numbers are approximate.

-| Year |
+Year |

 Pounds Collected |